hypn/docker-qemu-debian-mipsel/README.md

 # Debian Mipsel on Qemu

 Debian (Wheezy) Mipsel running in Qemu.
+See https://people.debian.org/~aurel32/qemu/mipsel/ for more information.

 To start this container: